atlassian/jenkins-for-jira/app/README.md

 The command line will suggest navigating to `localhost:3000` but this does not work for `Custom UI` Forge apps.
 For more information, see [here](https://community.developer.atlassian.com/t/forge-tunneling-customui-with-ui-resolver-error-cannot-read-property-callbridge-of-undefined/47010/3).

 To see your local app in the Jira instance you installed the app into, run `forge tunnel` in the **/app** folder.
+If this fails, ensure you have correctly set `ngrok-config-path`.

 All your changes are instantly propagated to your Jira site and you can see them without the need to rebuild or redeploy your app.